Skip to content

 The project

-To help Lifeline deliver a broader range of support services for Australians visiting their website, we committed $750,000 in funding over three years to enable Lifeline develop and deliver their Lifeline Support Toolkit
+To help Lifeline deliver a broader range of support services for Australians visiting their website, we committed $750,000 in funding over three years to enable Lifeline develop and deliver their Lifeline Support Toolkit, opens in a new tab

 The toolkit enables users to take ownership of their experience and navigate self-help resources, articles, stories and support tools that they can use every day to maintain their mental health and wellbeing.